 I have put together a list of best astrophotography books available today.
 I own and enjoy most of the astrophotography books on this list, while others are widely recognized resources that I have just not had the time to read it yet.

 Whether you are a beginner astrophotographer looking for the basics or one with more experience looking to refine a particular skill, it can help to have resources for reference.
 Some of these books lean heavily on astronomy as a whole but include information about astrophotography as well.

-So without further adieu, here is my list of the 14 best astrophotography books covering a variety of different topics in the hobby.
+Here is my list of the 15 best astrophotography books covering a variety of different topics in the hobby.

-2 of my favorite astrophotography books that propelled my interest early on (Numbers 3 and 4 on this list).
+2 of my favorite astrophotography books that propelled my interest early on (Numbers 1 and 3 on this list).

 “Astrophotography” is practical and easy to read.
 This book covers topics that include; explanations of the digital process, careful selection of useful equipment, the configuration of the camera, efficient planning of the imaging session, techniques of image acquisition along with image processing, and the significance of a good examination of your results.

 Whether you are a beginner in astrophotography or want to improve your technique, this book could be your best guide.
 The second edition is an update from the original, making updates in equipment and experiences from the author.

 Astrophotography Second Edition, by Thierry Legault.

 The book begins by explaining simple methods to start in astrophotography.